 Crude oil is bought by retailers on the global market, where prices might fluctuate with supply and demand.
 Exchange rates are likely to have an effect on prices too.

 So what makes up the rest?
 The answer (mostly) is tax.
-UK fuel duty, at 57.95p per litre, is one of the highest in the world.
-On top of this is VAT, which currently sits at 20%.
+UK fuel duty, at 53p per litre, is one of the highest in the world.
+According to the BBC, this accounts for 35% of the total cost of fuel.
+On top of this is VAT, which currently sits at 17% - but it’s charged at 20%.